apache/jackrabbit-site/src/site/markdown/creating-releases.md

 the tagging step will fail.

 1. Execute mvn `release:prepare`.
 This will update the POM files and tag the release in Git (see [Appendix F](#Appendix_F:_Version_Numbers) for how version numbers change).
 2. Execute mvn `release:perform`.
 This will build the tagged release and deploy the artifacts to a staging repository on repository.apache.org.
 The non-Maven release artifacts are automatically deployed to your home directory on people.apache.org.
-You only need to add the keyname if you have multiple keys and the code signing keys is not your default key.
+You only need to add the key name if you have multiple keys and the code signing keys is not your default key.
-3. Capture the URL of the stanging repository; it can be added to the Vote email.
+3. Capture the URL of the staging repository; it can be added to the Vote email.

 After this is done, you can remove the passwords from the file `~/.m2/settings.xml` if you don't want to keep it there.